What is Barhemsys and how is it used?

 Of the total number of patients enrolled in controlled clinical trials who received BARHEMSYS 5 mg for prevention of PONV or 10 mg for treatment of PONV, 235 (17%) were 65 years of age and older, while 59 (4%) were 75 years of age and older.
 No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Amisulpride is known to be substantially excreted by the kidneys, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function [see Renal Impairment, CLINICAL PHARMACOLOGY].
+Amisulpride is known to be substantially excreted by the kidneys, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function [see Use In Specific Populations, CLINICAL PHARMACOLOGY].

 Avoid BARHEMSYS in patients with severe renal impairment (eGFR < 30 mL/min/1.73 m²).
 The pharmacokinetics of amisulpride in patients with severe renal impairment have not been adequately studied in clinical trials [see CLINICAL PHARMACOLOGY].
 Amisulpride is known to be substantially excreted by the kidneys and patients with severe renal impairment may have increased systemic exposure and an increased risk of adverse reactions.